CorralPeltzer/newTrackon/README.md

 pipenv install
 pipenv shell
 ```
-This will install requests, Flask, gevent, wsgi-requests-logger, Flask-Mako and dnspython.
+This will install requests, Flask, tornado, wsgi-requests-logger, and Flask-Mako.

 Then, create the database with
 ```